wxyz-abcd/node-haxball/README.md

           - `runSteps(count)`: runs the simulation `count` steps. simulation must be stopped for this function to work.
           - `takeSnapshot()`: returns a complete snapshot of the current room state.
           - `useSnapshot(newRoomState)`: sets the current room state reference to `newRoomState`. `newRoomState` should be created by `takeSnapshot()` first.
-          - `getRoomDataOriginal()`: get the most important original objects that has the current room data. (added for compatibility with normal rooms.)
           - `playerJoin(id, name, flag, avatar, conn, auth)`: adds a new player with properties(`id`, `name`, `flag`, `avatar`, `conn`, `auth`) to the room.
           - `playerLeave(playerId)`: removes player(`playerId`) from the room.
           - `playerInput(input, byId)`: sets the input of player(`byId`) to `input`.